darius/traitor/laplace-essay-on-probabilities.md

 further that the probability of each testimony be 9/10: then that of the fact resulting from the testimonies will be less than one eighth.
-One cannot better compare this reduction of probability than to the extinction of the clarity of objects, by the interposition of multiple pieces of glass; an number of insignificant pieces sufficing to conceal the sight of an object which a single piece leaves distinctly perceptible.
+One cannot better compare this reduction of probability than to the extinction of the brightness of objects, by the interposition of multiple pieces of glass; an number of insignificant pieces sufficing to conceal the sight of an object which a single piece leaves distinctly perceptible.
 Historians seem not to have paid enough